ilukemagic/Rustbound/README.md

 └── command.rs    # Command parsing system
 ```

-## Game Tips
+## Game Tips 💡

-- Explore different rooms by using 'go' in various directions
-- Collect items with 'take' and use them with 'use'
+- Explore thoroughly - each room may contain valuable items or important NPCs
-- Talk to characters to get information and quests
+- Talk to characters for valuable information and potential quests
-- Some items have special effects when used in certain locations
+- Some items have special effects in certain locations
+- Use the 'look' command frequently to gather information about your surroundings

-## Roadmap
+## Future Development 🚀

-- [ ] Add combat system (`fight` command)
+- Combat system implementation
-- [ ] Implement puzzle system for NPC interactions
+- Puzzle-based NPC interactions
-- [ ] Add save/load functionality
+- Save/load game functionality
-- [ ] Create TUI interface using `tui-rs`
+- Enhanced UI using tui-rs
+- Additional locations and items

+## Version

+Current Version: 1.0.0

 ## Contributing

 This project welcomes contributions!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for development guidelines.

+## Support

+- Report bugs or suggest features through GitHub Issues
+- Check the documentation for detailed information
+- Join our community discussions

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Built with 🦀 Rust and ❤️ for adventure gaming